a-bentofreire/pytracetoix/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/pytracetoix)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/a-bentofreire/pytracetoix/.github%2Fworkflows%2Fpython-package.yml)

-[PyTraceToIX](https://www.devtoix.com/en/projects/pytracetoix) is an expression tracer for debugging lambdas, list comprehensions, method chaining, and expressions in general.
+[PyTraceToIX](https://www.devtoix.com/en/projects/pytracetoix) is an expression tracer designed for debugging Jinja2 templates, Flask web apps, lambdas, list comprehensions, method chaining, and expressions in general.

-Code editors can't set breakpoints within such expressions, requiring significant code changes to debug.
+Code editors often cannot set breakpoints within these kinds of expressions, which requires significant code modifications to debug effectively.

+For Jinja2 templates, the debug extension can be used, but it typically dumps the entire context, making it difficult to isolate specific issues.
+PyTraceToIX solves this by allowing developers to trace and write specific data directly to sys.stdout or a stream without altering the design or making any changes to the web application.

+Additionally, PyTraceToIX can capture multiple inputs and their results, displaying them all in a single line, making it easier to view aggregated data and trace the flow of values.

-PyTraceToIX provides a straightforward solution to this problem.
+PyTraceToIX offers a straightforward solution to these challenges, simplifying debugging while preserving the integrity of the original codebase.

 It was designed to be simple, with easily identifiable functions that can be removed once the bug is found.